Explore related topics

-The answer is yes, technically, any leftover home insurance claim money is yours as long as the payout was used for its intended purpose and you didn’t do something shady like submit a false claim.
-But it really depends on how the claims process works with your insurance company, who receives the payout after a claim, and the insurer’s rules around keeping leftover insurance money.
+Technically, any leftover home insurance claim money is yours as long as the payout was used for its intended purpose, your insurance company doesn't ask for it back, and you didn’t do something shady like submit a false claim.

 Once you file a homeowners insurance claim, your insurer may send an adjuster to your home to inspect the damage and make sure everything on your claim is covered by your policy.
 Once the damage is assessed, the insurance company will send over a damage estimate.

 You can either approve of the settlement amount or dispute it if you suspect that they underestimated the damage.
 If you feel you’re being lowballed by your insurer, having a separate damage estimate from a licensed contractor will improve your chances of increasing your claim payout.